 Source: Williams Partners

-Williams Partners plans to fund the cash portion of the acquisition, which is expected to close next month, with its revolving credit facility and/or debt.
+Williams Partners plans to fund the cash portion of the acquisition, which is expected to close next month, with its revolving credit facility.
 The transaction is expected to be immediately accretive to distributable cash flow for Williams Partners, on a per-unit basis for the partnership's unitholders.

-Williams Partners expects the new assets will generate approximately $105 million in segment profit plus depletion, depreciation and amortization (DD&A) for its midstream business in 2011 and approximately $30 million in 2012.
-Both Williams Partners and Williams are providing a full update to 2010-12 earnings and capital expenditure guidance in their third-quarter 2010 financial results, which are being released after market on Wednesday, May 4.
+Williams Partners expects the increased ownership interest in Gulfstream will generate approximately $20 million in additional segment profit for its gas pipeline business in 2011 and approximately $30 million in 2012.
+Both Williams Partners and Williams are providing a full update to 2011-12 earnings and capital expenditure guidance in their first-quarter 2011 financial results, which are being released after market on Wednesday, May 4.

 The board of directors of the general partner of Williams Partners approved the transaction based upon a recommendation from its conflicts committee.
 The conflicts committee, which is comprised entirely of independent directors, retained independent legal and financial advisors to assist it in evaluating and negotiating the transaction.